mdfortino/breather-app/README.md

 * CSS
 * Heroku

-##Installation/Getting Started
+## Installation
-You can access the link through heroku: https://breatherapp.herokuapp.com/ or via the following installation steps:
+You can access the app through the following heroku link: https://breatherapp.herokuapp.com/ or via the following installation steps:
 1. To install all necessary dependencies, run :
 ```
 $ npm install